Who decides what I wear?

 True style emerges from navigating this balance — not by blindly rejecting trends or following them, but by choosing elements that resonate on a deeper level.
 It’s about crafting a look that reflects both our individuality and our place in the world, celebrating the push and pull between self-expression and belonging.
 In fashion, finding oneself is as much about blending in as it is about standing out.

 Finding your style isn’t a one-step solution; it’s a journey shaped by subtle shifts and small realizations.
 Spend a day exploring your wardrobe, noticing the colours, textures, and silhouettes that feel like extensions of yourself—the pieces that boost your confidence.
 Create a mood board not with what’s trending, but with images that evoke memories or spark inspiration.
 Experiment with thrifted finds or borrowed pieces, allowing yourself to explore different looks without pressure.
 Over time, patterns will emerge, gradually building a wardrobe that tells your story.
-The question of “who dresses me” is worth pondering; ultimately, the only way to truly dress for yourself is by cultivating your own sense of self, grounded in opinions that are entirely your own.
+The question of “who dresses me” is food for thought; ultimately, the only way to truly dress for yourself is by cultivating your own sense of self, grounded in opinions that are entirely your own.
 Trends will come and go—some you may love, others you may dismiss.
 But real style is about crafting a look that’s true to who you are, right now.

 In the words of Vogue’s fashion arbiter, Anna Wintour…